 MS in Actuarial Science

 Boston University’s Master of Science (MS) in Actuarial Science program provides specialized courses in actuarial science and related courses in probability and statistics.
 The program also offers students a broad-based exposure to business and economic principles along with an opportunity to further their knowledge of mathematics.
-In addition, the program will prepare each student for the professional qualifying examinations.
-And finally, the program will provide an opportunity for students to be aware of and understand the ethical dilemmas that are often encountered in the process of business decision-making.
+In addition, the program prepares students for the professional qualifying examinations offered by the Society of Actuaries, the Casualty Actuarial Society, and other international actuarial organizations.
+The program provides an opportunity for students to be aware of and understand the ethical dilemmas that are often encountered in the process of business decision-making.

 - Proficiency in distinguishing and describing in depth many actuarial practice areas, and an understanding of the principles that govern the development of insurance products for those areas, including emerging trends.

-- The computer skills required to analyze data using the most current software tools employed by insurance industry leaders.
+- The computer skills required to analyze data using leading-edge software tools employed by insurance industry leaders.

 For current admissions information, please visit the Metropolitan College website.